-The students' username, password, and email address are used to authenticate the student's identity to complete assignments within the Learning Management System.
-All testing is completed through the Learning Management System, and the student's unique username and password are used to verify the student's identity.
+The student's username, password, and email address are used to authenticate the student's identity to complete assignments within the Canvas Learning Management System (Canvas).
+All testing is completed through the Canvas, and the student's unique username and password are used to verify the student's identity.

 A student's unique username and password are used to verify the student's identity.
-Neither the Ancora High School nor Ancora Education will release the student's username and password to any individual, violating the student's rights under the Federal Educational Rights and Privacy Act.
+Neither Ancora High School nor Ancora Education will release the student's username and password to any individual, violating the student's rights under the Federal Educational Rights and Privacy Act.